With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 Mike Borgonzi (second year) joined the Titans after 15 years in the Chiefs organization and has final say over the roster.
 Borgonzi previously spent three seasons as Kansas City’s assistant GM, but he does not have a background in college scouting, so director of college scouting Jon Salge likely plays a critical role in the selection process.

-5. New Orleans Saints, Top Draft Pick Prediction: Carnell Tate, WR, Ohio State
+7. Washington Commanders, Top Draft Pick Prediction: Carnell Tate, WR, Ohio State

 Who Calls the Shots in Saints Draft Room?